Man of Steel (film): Design

-Effects
+Visual effects

-John "DJ" Desjardin served as the visual supervisor for Man of Steel, with Weta Digital, MPC and Double Negative providing the visual effects for the film.
+John "DJ" Desjardin served as the visual supervisor for Man of Steel, with Weta Digital, Moving Picture Company (MPC) and Double Negative providing the visual effects for the film.
 Zack Snyder wanted the film to "appear very natural because there's some very fantastical things in there and he wanted people to suspend their disbelief, and we the visual effects team had to make it as easy as possible for them to do so."
-Desjardin noted that the intent in shooting the film was to utilize handheld devices to make the film feel like a "documentary-style" film.
+Desjardin noted that the intent in shooting the film was to use handheld devices to make the film feel like a "documentary-style" film.
 Desjardin said: "We had to think about what that would mean, since we also had to photograph some crazy action.
 So for a lot of the previs we did, we'd start to think where our cameras were and where our cameraman was.
 A lot of the rules are the Battlestar Galactica rules for the space cams that Gary Hurtzel[sic] developed for that miniseries, where we want to make sure if we're translating the camera at all it makes sense.
 Unless the action is so over the top, like in the end where Superman is beating up Zod—we had to break it a bit."

-For the first act of the film taking place on the planet Krypton, Weta Digital placed alien-like planet environments, creatures and the principal means of display—a technology the filmmakers called "liquid geometry".
+For the first act of the film taking place on the planet Krypton, Weta Digital placed alien-like planet environments, creatures, and the principal means of display—a technology the filmmakers called "liquid geometry".
 Weta Digital visual effects supervisor Dan Lemmon explained that "it's a bunch of silver beads that are suspended through a magnetic field, and the machine is able to control that magnetic field so that the collection of beads behave almost like three-dimensional pixels, and they can create a surface that floats in the air and describes whatever the thing is you're supposed to be seeing."
 The beads of the display, which up close would appear to be pyramids with a slight bevel, were designed to create a surface of the object to depict inside a "console-like" figure.